AlibabaCloudDocs/ecs/intl.en-US/Images/Select an image.md

 ## Region

 Each image is tied to its region and can only be used to create instances within the same region.
 For example, if you want to create an instance in China \(Beijing\), only images in the China \(Beijing\) region can be used.
-For more information about regions, see[Regions and zones](https://www.alibabacloud.com/help/zh/doc-detail/123712.htm).
+For more information about regions, see [Regions and zones]().

 If you want to use an image that belongs to a different region, you must copy the image to that region.
 For more information, see [Copy custom images](/intl.en-US/Images/Custom image/Copy custom images.md).